The genuine procexp.exe file is a software component of Sysinternals Process Explorer by Microsoft.

 The process known as Sysinternals Process Explorer belongs to software Process Explorer or Sysinternals Utilities by Sysinternals - www.sysinternals.com (technet.microsoft.com/en-us/sysinternals) or Sysinternals (technet.microsoft.com/en-us/sysinternals) or Microsoft (www.microsoft.com).

 Description: Procexp.exe is not essential for the Windows OS and causes relatively few problems.
-Procexp.exe is located in a subfolder of the user's profile folder or sometimes in C:\.
+Procexp.exe is located in a subfolder of the user's profile folder or sometimes in a subfolder of C:\Windows or in the "C:\Program Files" folder.

 Recommended: Identify procexp.exe related errors

-If procexp.exe is located in a subfolder of "C:\Program Files", the security rating is 21% dangerous.
-The file size is 3,623,736 bytes (19% of all occurrences), 3,550,592 bytes and 20 more variants.
+If procexp.exe is located in a subfolder of "C:\Program Files", the security rating is 29% dangerous.
+The file size is 3,550,592 bytes (28% of all occurrences), 2,508,440 bytes and 16 more variants.
 It is not a Windows core file.
 It is digitally signed.
+The program is not visible.
 Procexp.exe is able to monitor applications.

-If procexp.exe is located in a subfolder of Windows folder for temporary files, the security rating is 44% dangerous.
-The file size is 2,508,432 bytes (33% of all occurrences), 2,712,200 bytes and 9 more variants.
-It is digitally signed.
-It is not a Windows core file.
+If procexp.exe is located in a subfolder of Windows folder for temporary files, the security rating is 45% dangerous.
+The file size is 2,508,432 bytes (41% of all occurrences), 2,712,200 bytes and 9 more variants.
+The procexp.exe file is certified by a trustworthy company.
+The file is not a Windows system file.
 The program has no visible window.
 Procexp.exe is able to monitor applications.

 Important: Some malware camouflages itself as procexp.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the procexp.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.